maxlid3/kauma-testing-framework/README.md

 ![](https://i.imgur.com/2yvgmZ1.png)

 ## Known issues
-- If the framework crashes mid-execution, the Docker container may still be up and running and use ressources.
-So keep an eye on your running Docker containers.
+- If the framework crashes or stops (through KeyboardInterrupt) mid-container-creation, the container will not be stopped and removed.

 If you come across a framework crash, please open an issue-ticket.